zonprox/pelican-installer/README.md

 # Pelican Installer

-A unified installer for **Pelican Panel** and **Wings** on Debian/Ubuntu.
-Includes Redis, PHP 8.4, UFW, SSL, Cloudflare integration, and a TUI with a pre-provisioning review screen.
+A streamlined installer for **Pelican Panel** and **Wings** on Debian/Ubuntu, with Redis, PHP 8.4, UFW, SSL, Cloudflare support, and a TUI with pre-provisioning review.

 **Repository**: [github.com/zonprox/pelican-installer](https://github.com/zonprox/pelican-installer)